Skip to content

 • Memory & World Model skills/tools

-• upsert_world_fact (safe assertion of WorldStateFacts via WM APIs).
+• upsert_world_fact (write to kg_nodes/kg_edges tables via WM APIs).

 • Social/relationship skills/tools